taxlegit-dev/vectorless-rag/README.md

 ### 📍 Explore PageIndex

 Please see a detailed introduction of the [PageIndex framework](https://pageindex.ai/blog/pageindex-intro).
-Check out this GitHub repo for open-source implementations, and our [cookbook](https://docs.pageindex.ai/cookbook) and [tutorials](https://docs.pageindex.ai/tutorials) for more examples.
+Check out our [GitHub repo](https://github.com/VectifyAI/PageIndex) for open-source code, and [cookbooks](https://docs.pageindex.ai/cookbook) and [tutorials](https://docs.pageindex.ai/tutorials) for additional usage guides and examples.
 The PageIndex service is available as a ChatGPT-style [chat platform](https://chat.pageindex.ai), or could be integrated via [MCP](https://pageindex.ai/mcp) or [API](https://docs.pageindex.ai/quickstart).

 ### ⚙️ Deployment Options
 - 🛠️ Self-host — run locally with this open-source repo.